-&lt;sup>5 U.S. Dept. of Labor, Bureau of Labor Statistics.
+&lt;sup>8 U.S. Dept. of Labor, Bureau of Labor Statistics.
 CONSUMER EXPENDITURE SURVEY, 2001: DIARY SURVEY [Computer file].
 Washington, DC: U.S. Dept. of Labor, Bureau of Labor Statistics [producer], 2002.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2003.

-a household spends on specific food items, like pork, fresh vegetables, and eggs.
+The Diary Survey data themselves are at a level of detail with information on how much a household spends on specific food items, like pork, fresh vegetables, and eggs.
 For this study, I choose to look at spending on four non-food goods: smoking supplies, housekeeping supplies and services, personal products, and personal services.
 Smoking supplies include spending on cigars, cigarettes, and smoking accessories; housekeeping supplies and services include spending on soap, laundry detergent, stationary, gift wrap, and delivery services; personal products include spending on hair care products, cosmetics, oral hygiene products, and deodorant; personal services include spending on haircuts and personal care appliance rental or repair.
 Note that it is unclear from the Bureau of Labor Statistics' codebook if housekeeping supplies and services includes maid service, but since the only service they describe is for deliveries, and presumably outside cleaning service would have been stated if it were included, I take their data to mean that household supplies and services expenditure does not contain spending on maid service.

 The data on expenditure are collected at the level of a "Consumer Unit," which is defined as all of the people in a household related by blood, marriage, adoption, or another legal method.
 For this Consumer Unit, there are data on family size, household income, and number of earners.
 For each individual in the consumer unit, there are demographic data on his/her race, marital status, education level, as well as characteristic data on the number of weeks he/she worked.

 Each household has a reference person, for whom there are the data described above.
 Households also may have additional data for individuals like the reference person's spouse, child, grandchild, in-law, brother, sister, parent, or other household member.